-12. The '124, '897, and '468 patents (collectively, the "Asserted Patents") disclose that at the time of the invention, often times, after a computerized system has been initially constructed, modifications may be required, either to improve the functionality of the system or to customize the system to meet new requirements.
+- 12. The '124, '140, and '758 patents (collectively, the "Asserted Patents") disclose that at the time of the invention, often times, after a computerized system has been initially constructed, modifications may be required, either to improve the functionality of the system or to customize the system to meet new requirements.
 Typically, a software application includes computer-executable instructions that are not able to be edited or modified directly by a developer.
 Instead, the developer may make the required changes by either creating or editing original source code.
 Once edited or modified, the updated source code must then be recompiled or translated into an updated set of computer-executable instructions.
 These updated set of computer-executable instructions often includes a relatively large amount of information, which must then be distributed to the hardware devices in the system as an updated software application.
-'897 Patent, Col. 2:4-20.3

-13. At the time of the invention, in many situations it may be difficult to distribute a newly compiled version of the updated software application to all of the devices in the system.
+'140 Patent, Col. 2:17-33. - 13.
+At the time of the invention, in many situations it may be difficult to distribute a newly compiled version of the updated software application to all of the devices in the system.
 This is particularly true if the system is distributed over a large geographic area making it difficult to locate each system device and transport it to a central location where the newly updated computer-executable instructions can be uploaded.
 This lack of physical access to the devices often means that the new software application cannot be uploaded using a traditional wired connection (e.g., an interface cable).
-Col. 2:21-29.
+Col. 2:34-43. - 14.
+The Asserted Patents further explain that using a wireless communications network to upload the updated computer-executable instructions also has several significant drawbacks.
+First, the size of the updated computer-executable instructions may exceed the transmission capabilities of the communications network, i.e., the size of the file is too large to be uploaded.
+Second, even if the updated computer-executable instructions can be uploaded and transmitted over the wireless network, it may take an excessive amount of time.
+Third, these problems are exacerbated if (1) the computer system includes a large number of devices that must be updated with the modified computer-executable instructions and (2) the devices contain different versions of the application or multiple applications need updates.
+Col. 2:44-3:2.

-3 Unless otherwise indicated, all citations are to the '897 patent.
+&lt;sup>3 Unless otherwise indicated, all citations are to the '140 patent.